Igben-Nehemiah/stirling-engine-model/README.md

 #TODO

 -   Add basic power cycles (Stirling and others)
--   Add simple gas cycles
 -   Review nanofluids and their history in thermal conductivity enhancement.
 This includes describing what models have already been used to approximate their behaviour and critically review their applicability.
--   Add simple modlecular dynamics simulation.
+-   Add simple modlecular dynamics simulation with python.
 -   Add CFD simulation.